EvilSapphire/EvilSapphire.github.io/_posts/2020-10-14-Reversing-a-Credentials-Stealer.md

 title: Reversing a Barclays Credentials Stealer (Part 1)
 ---

 I recently had my hands on a malware sample that came with a malicious e-mail attachment.
 Upon reversing it I found out it employed various facets of Windows Programming to steal Barclay's Bank credentials from an unsuspecting user.
-It took advantage of Windows GUI programming flexibility to insert a Window inside the clipboard chain to log user clipboard data.
+It took advantage of Windows GUI programming flexibility to insert a Window inside the clipboard viewer chain to log user clipboard data.
 It also extensively used the COM framework to determine the user behaviour and accordingly steal user’s data.
-The malware definitely warrants a entry in this personal Malware Analysis write-up blog.
+The malware definitely warrants a entry in this Malware Analysis write-up blog.

 The file that I renamed as 'mal.fil' is a simple PE file that can be opened with a PE viewer tool like PE Bear.
 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/1_file.JPG "{{ site.baseurl }}/images/CredentialsStealer/1_file.JPG")